faucetsdn/udmi/docs/specs/sequences/endpoint_reconfiguration.md

 }
 ```

-Example successful state message from device, when the `phase` is `final` and the
+Example successful state message from device with a successful reconfiguration
-reconfiguration has completed successfully
+has completed successfully
 <!--example:state/endpoint_reconfiguration.json-->
 ```json
 {